PART 2: Control

 DNS over HTTPS (DoH) sends DNS requests encrypted over HTTPS, as opposed to the traditional DNS that sends the request in plain text over HTTP.
 It prevents third parties from spying on what websites, domains, and services your devices are accessing.
 By turning on DoH in Firewalla, all devices in your network will be protected, especially IoT devices that otherwise have no ability to configure this type of service.

 In addition to DoH, Firewalla supports another DNS service: Unbound.
 It is a validating, recursive, caching DNS resolver that helps increase your online privacy and security and is installed locally on the Firewalla box.
 Unbound prevents a single public DNS server from having all your DNS records.
+For an extra layer of protection, you can also send your Unbound DNS requests over VPN instead of your ISP by enabling Unbound over VPN.

 11. Secure network access with Firewalla VPN